SummitRoute/aws_managed_policies/README.md

 This does the following:
 - Gets the list of all policies in the account
-- Finds the ones with an ARN contain "iam::aws", so that only the AWS managed policies are grabbed.
+- Finds the ones with an ARN containing "iam::aws", so that only the AWS managed policies are grabbed.
-- Gets the ARN, current version id, and policy name (needed so we don't have a slash like the ARN does)
+- Gets the ARN, current version id, and policy name (needed so we don't have a slash like the ARN does for writing a file)
 - Calls `aws iam get-policy-version` with those values, and writes the output to a file using the policy name.